Port Chalmers: Arrival of the Europeans

-The first organised European settlers arrived in Otago Harbour on the John Wickliffe, which moored off what was now Port Chalmers on 23 March 1848.
-Captain Cargill who was the agent for the New Zealand Company and a small party went in the ship's boat to the head of the harbour, while the other passengers went ashore in parties to explore the land around Port Chalmers.
-The second ship, the Philip Laing arrived on 15 April 1848 to find a settlement surrounded by dense bush to the water's edge except for a small clearing behind the centre of the beach and consisting of the New Zealand Company's store, Tuckett's former cottage and three whare (Māori huts).
-At the time Port Chalmers had 400 potential sections available compared with Dunedin's 2,000.
+The first organised European settlers arrived in Otago Harbour on the John Wickliffe, which moored off Port Chalmers on 23 March 1848.
+The Philip Laing arrived on 15 April 1848 to find a settlement surrounded by dense bush.
+It consisted of the New Zealand Company's store, Tuckett's former cottage and three whare.
+Port Chalmers had 400 potential sections available compared with Dunedin's 2,000.
+By 1849, the population had reached 38, which rose to 80 by 1854, and around 130 by 1861.